Disclaimer: I obviously do not own any of the characters or scenes that you recognize.

 Why had he felt drawn to Britain now?
 Tonight of all nights, only hours after his left forearm had burned for the first time in over a decade.
 Had he lost his sense of self-preservation?

 It wasn't as if Voldemort could have used that horcrux to return to a human body.
 Aside from having already been destroyed by fiendfyre, the Black's ancestral home was practically a fortress.
-He and his father had added every practical protection to the already well protected house when Regulus' loyalty to Dark Lord had begun to waver.
+He and his father added every practical protection to the already well-protected house when Regulus' loyalty to Dark Lord had begun to waver.

 If he were keeping a tally of all of the things that caused him to feel guilt, not telling anyone else about the horcrux was quickly nearing the top.
 Unfortunately, at the time of his 'death' there hadn't been anyone he could trust with the information who wouldn't have tried to arrest or kill him on sight without bothering to listen to what he had to say.
 The exception being those whom he couldn't bring himself to endanger further with the information.

 If the death eaters had truly been called to return to Voldemort's side tonight, it undoubtedly meant that he had managed to return to his human body.
-Regulus may not have dedicated his life to ensuring there weren't more horcruxes, but he would never forgive himself if Voldemort found a way to retreive and repair Slytherin's locket to regain a body.
+Regulus may not have dedicated his life to ensuring there weren't more horcruxes, but he would never forgive himself if Voldemort found a way to retreive and repair Slytherin's locket to do it.

 Leaving the sign, he unlocked his door and walked inside.
 He did his best to ignore the obvious pureblood obsession of his previous life and walked directly to his desk.